The Music Minor

 From an applied perspective, detailed case studies of success (and failure) in musical enterprises of all kinds, provide MME students the opportunity to learn how to describe and analyze historical events in order to first predict and then control outcomes in contemporary and emerging musical endeavors.
 Taken together, the courses provide a breadth of understanding drawn from several different disciplines and encourage critical thinking and advanced verbal and written communication skills.

 Courses focusing on culture, economics, and business have become available.
 Classes in audio recording and production began winter 2010.
 The minor (22 credit hours, minimum) is open to students in any major seeking to add value to their primary field of study.
 Information about the program is available from College of Arts and Sciences advisors.
-Those wishing detailed information should first visit the program blog (Google membership required), and then contact the director of the MME program, Dr. David Bruenger and/or the Audio Engineering program coordinator, Mark Rubinstein.
+Those wishing detailed information should contact the director of the MME program, Dr. David Bruenger and/or the Audio Engineering program coordinator, Mark Rubinstein.

-"I'm genuinely excited about being here to build this program," states Dr. David Bruenger, MME program director.
+"I'm genuinely excited about this program," states Dr. David Bruenger, MME program director.
 "Ohio State is the perfect place for this enterprise.
 The university is a striking mix of deep tradition combined with a hunger for innovation.
 That's a great combination."